aneilbaboo/replayer/README.md

 * The names of all the cookies sent in the request.

 This data is then aggregated and sent through an MD5 hash to produce the filename.
-Users of sepia can hook into this process of constructing the filename, as explained in a subsequent sections.
+Users of replayer can hook into this process of constructing the filename, as explained in a subsequent sections.

 This core functionality is exercised in `examples/http.js` and